BlaiseAtCTS/Training-Notes/Agile/Agile.md

 Devs will give story point via fiboannic series.
 1 - 8(max complexity).
 Each dev will write a point in poker card and reveal and explain the reason and will come up with a story point.

-1st day of every spring, there will be sprint planning and decide on who can take what.
+1st day of every sprint, there will be sprint planning and decide on who can take what.

 For next 2 weeks, every day will have STAND UP.
 Devs will answer questions like What they worked on?
 What they will do today?
 Are there any block that will prevent them from doing it today?